Family Reunification Residency · Serbia Updated June 2026

 Family reunification cases we manage regularly

-Every family situation is different.
-These are four of the most common scenarios we process — each requires a different approach.
+Every family is different.
+These are four of the most common scenarios — each requires a different approach.

 Most common